-The Bristol Buckingham has its origins with a desire for a medium bomber version of the Beaufighter to developed against Specification B.2/41 for the Royal Air Force.
-The eventual design, with its twin Centaurus engines driving four blade propellers and large twin, fins bore little resemblance to its forebear, being considerably larger and heavier.
+The Bristol Type 163 Buckingham has its origins with a desire for a medium bomber version of the Bristol 156 Beaufighter to developed by Bristol Aeroplane Company against Specification B.2/41 for the Royal Air Force.
+The eventual design, with its twin Bristol Centaurus engines driving four blade propellers, and featuring large twin rear fins, bore little resemblance to its forebear, being considerably larger and heavier.

-Initially designated as the Type 162 and tentatively named Beaumont', construction had actually began in 1940 with the Air Ministry Specification eventually developed around the project.
-Certain requirements such as a dive-bombing capability were later removed which meant that the Type 162 no longer 'fitted the bill'.
+Initially designated as the Bristol Type 162 and tentatively named Beaumont', construction had actually began in 1940 with the Air Ministry Specification eventually developed around the project.
+Certain requirements, such as a dive-bombing capability, were later removed which meant that the Bristol Type 162 no longer 'fitted the bill'.

-Development trials nevertheless, revealed problems with directional control when one engine became inoperative although this was cured by an increase in the area of the tail fins.
+Development trials revealed nevertheless, serious problems with directional control, especially when one engine became inoperative although this was later cured by an increase in the area of the tail fins.

-One aircraft (KV322) was actually tested with a triangular central fin but this configuration was not adopted for service.
+One aircraft Bristol Type 163 Buckingham (KV322) was actually tested with a triangular central fin but this configuration was never adopted for service.

-Production comprised four prototypes followed by 119 Buckingham B. Mk.
+Production comprised four prototypes followed by 119 Bristol Type 163 Buckingham B. Mk.
 I.

-The 54 stored bomber aircraft were returned to Filton for conversion to the transport role as Buckingham C.1 although many of these were returned to storage before being subsequently scrapped having done very little flying.
+The 54 stored bomber aircraft were returned to Filton for conversion to the transport role as Bristol Type 163 Buckingham C.1, although many of these were returned to storage before being subsequently scrapped, having done very little flying.

-Many of the new-build transport aircraft were also delivered to store and did not see operational service.
+Many of the new-build transport aircraft were also delivered to store and never saw operational service.

-Two aircraft (KV365 and KV369) were converted to C.2 configuration by the Transport Command Development Unit (TCDU) and could accommodate seven passengers.
+Two Bristol Type 163 Buckingham aircraft (KV365 and KV369) were converted to the C.2 configuration by the Transport Command Development Unit (TCDU) and could accommodate up to seven passengers.

 |Powerplant||Two 2,400 hp Centaurus IV, VII or XI|